act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 9

-This dark grey text has a contrast ratio of 12.6:1 on the white background in a shadow DOM tree.
+This dark gray text has a contrast ratio of 12.6:1 on the white background in a shadow DOM tree.

 ```html
 <p style="color: #CCC; background: #fff;" id="p"></p>